-The GENI program is a joint master's program offered by UiT The Arctic University of Norway and the University of Saskatchewan, Canada, that aims to provide students with the ability to take a leadership role in supporting their communities with economic development by using innovative and entrepreneurial approaches.
+The GENI program is a joint master's program offered by UiT The Arctic University of Norway and the University of Saskatchewan, Canada, that aims to provide students with the opportunity to gain an understanding of the various challenges and opportunities facing the circumpolar North.
+Students will learn how different strategies of governance, entrepreneurship, and resource management can strengthen the position of the communities and the peoples of the region.
 If you are interested in governance, consultation and entrepreneurship for northern and indigenous communities, the GENI program is relevant for you.

 |Language of instruction||English>|

 |Institution||UiT The Arctic University of Norway|

 |Fields of study||Education scienceSocial and behavioural science (broad programmes)Political science and civicsLaw (broad programmes)|